Review of: Wealthsimple

 Wealthsimple excels in that it has no minimum required account balance and that it provides ongoing live customer support.
 The socially responsible option is also an attractive choice for investors who want their investing activities to match their personal beliefs.

-Where Wealthsimple falls down is in its pricing.
+Where Wealthsimple comes up short is in its pricing.
 The annual management fee of 0.50% on balances under $100,000 is at the higher end of the robo-advisor fee range.
-It is virtually double the fees charged by Betterment and Wealthfront.
-Wealthsimple doesn’t offer a product sufficiently strong to justify charging twice the fee of the primary competition.
-This is especially true since they are a newcomer to the U.S. market.
+That’s virtually double the fees charged by Betterment and Wealthfront.
+Wealthsimple doesn’t offer a product sufficiently strong enough to justify charging twice the fee of the primary competition.
+This is especially true since they’re a newcomer to the U.S. market.

 We recommend investigating Wealthsimple if you have at least $100,000 to invest.
 Smaller investors will be better served by checking out other robo-advisors that have lower fees.